 Early Life

-Dorothy Chao Jenkins was born into a family that would become pioneers in the petrochemical industry.
+Dorothy Chao Jenkins is a member of the Chao family, who moved from China to Taiwan in the 1940s and then to the United States.
 Her father, T.T.
-Chao, moved the family from China to Taiwan in the 1940s and later to the United States in the 1980s.
-She received her higher education in the United States, graduating from Wellesley College with a Bachelor of Arts in mathematics.
+Chao, founded Westlake Chemical Corporation in 1986 in Houston, Texas, after acquiring a polyethylene plant.
+Dorothy graduated from Wellesley College with a Bachelor of Arts in mathematics.

 Rise to Success